 Go for a swim in the outdoor paddling pool situated up at West Cliff.

 If you are looking for places to go with the kids then Whitby makes for the perfect family day out.
 I love finding places near me to visit with the kids, especially when the children were young and travel with toddlers and babies made me a little a nervous to start with.
 I am a big fan of the UK family staycation!

 There is ample parking behind the big Co-Op at the Marina.
 We always just drive past it as far as we can go for a space as there are very few child and parent spaces so the further back we go the more likely we will find lots of empty spaces with room to get the kids and buggy out easily.
 Take cash for the pay and display!

 The streets are very cute but very cobbled, so choose your buggy with care!
 We manage with our standard double buggy but our kids don’t mind being shaken and stirred on the cobble streets!

 There is so much to do in Whitby with kids, it makes for a great day out.
+It’s one of my top places to visit with kids.
 Even out of season you won’t struggle for fun things to do with little ones, just wrap up warm and soak up the spooky atmosphere!

 For another idea for a fantastic day out with kids in Yorkshire, check out my review of Yorkshire Lavender Farm.